lovnishverma/slide-controller/README.md

 ---

-## 🚀 Deployment Guide – Slide Controller Web App on Glitch.com
+## 🚀 Deployment Guide – Slide Controller Web App on Glitch.com (this project is deployed in render.com coz glitch.com is discontinued)

 ### Step-by-Step Instructions